Femtosecond optical breakdown in silicon: Introduction

 In this paper we report results of theoretical calculations of photoionization and energy deposition by intense femtosecond laser pulses, which allows us to determine the optical breakdown threshold in silicon.
 More specifically we discuss scaling laws of the absorbed energy and photoelectron density as functions of the laser fluence, and obtain the dependence of the threshold fluence on the pulse length and laser polarization direction.
 We consider self-broadening and self-phase modulation effects in the laser breakdown plasma.
 The photoinduced modification of optical properties are presented in terms of frequency-dependent reflectivity and absorption coefficients.
 Softening of the Si-Si bonds and the emergent mechanical instability of the diamond lattice are also discussed.
-Unless otherwise stated, atomic units are used throughout this paper ($e=\hbar=m_e=1$).